 "In 2025, Rein in Sarcoma would be regarded as one of the most important organizations dedicated to sarcoma research and education in the US."

-Focusing on cleaner lines, the new logo is a fresh take on a symbol that represents the organization's origins and legacy.
-With a fresh, modern look.
+We decided to keep the carousel horse and focus on cleaner lines.
+The new logo is a fresh take on a symbol that represents the organization's origins and legacy with a fresh, modern look.

-Name and tagline
+Name change & tagline